pmean/build-website/text/05/SelfExperimentation.md

 Stephen Dubner and Steven D. Levitt, authors of the hot selling book, **Freakonomics: A Rogue Economist Explores the Hidden Side of Everything**, have a regular column in the New York Times Magazine.
-In the September 11, 2005 issue, the article \"Does the Truth Lie Within\" discusses self-experimentation.<U+FFFD> The authors highlight Seth Roberts:
+In the September 11, 2005 issue, the article "Does the Truth Lie Within" discusses self-experimentation.<U+FFFD> The authors highlight Seth Roberts:

 > *Seth Roberts is a 52-year-old psychology professor at the University
 > of California at Berkeley.
 If you knew Roberts 25 years ago, you might
 > remember him as a man with problems.
 He had acne, and most days he
 > woke up too early, which left him exhausted.
-He wasn\'t depressed, but
+He wasn't depressed, but
-> he wasn\'t always in the best of moods.
+> he wasn't always in the best of moods.
 Most troubling to Roberts, he
 > was overweight: at 5-foot-11, he weighed 200 pounds.*
 >
 > *When you encounter Seth Roberts today, he is a clear-skinned,